For Prospective EOP/AIM Students

 The program staff throughout the academic year consists of one director, six counselor/academic advisors, one office manager and one secretary.
 In addition to the regular staff, summer program staff includes student residential peer advisors, teaching assistants and adjunct instructors.

-All summer program participants are assigned a counselor, who meets with them during the summer.
+All summer academy participants are assigned a counselor, who meets with them during the summer.
 These meetings provide an opportunity for students and counselors to become better acquainted and to establish working relationships.
 It is also an ideal time for students to get answers to questions about financial aid, course selection, housing and so on.

 Students remain with the same counselor throughout their stay at Stony Brook, unless personnel changes dictate otherwise.
 Each semester students schedule individual appointments with their counselor during four mandatory counseling periods.
 These meetings provide an opportunity for intensive academic advising and career counseling, financial aid monitoring, and personal interaction.
 Most students seek out their counselor between mandatory meetings to solve problems as they arise.

-Fall 2017 Mandatory Meeting Dates
+Spring 2018 Mandatory Meeting Dates

 The EOP/AIM Office